RobSchilderr/nextjs-native-starter/README.md

 When developing a cross-platform application, selecting the right authentication provider is a critical decision.
 The choice can significantly influence user experience, security, and even the business model.
 This section aims to offer a detailed comparison of popular authentication providers, focusing on their suitability for cross-platform apps.
 My criteria were:

 - Never log a user out unless they want to.
-- Support Social login: Google / Apple / Github / Facebook
+- Support social login: Google / Apple / Github / Facebook
 - Have affordable pricing
-- As an alternative for affordable pricing, have a nice self-hosting experience.
+- As an alternative for affordable pricing, have a nice self-hosting experience
-- A nice integration with NextJS, client-side as well as server side.
-- A focus on the auth solution and security

 ### Comparison of Authentication Providers for cross-platform apps